yyunshanli/socket-surge/README.md

 # Introduction
-Our project, "Socket Surge" aims to create a (Someone fill dis)
+Our project, "Socket Surge" aims to create a free collaborative online LaTex editor

 # What it does
 Socket Surge (what it do)